 - Payback period on customer acquisition

-- Operating leverage (revenue growth vs. cost growth)
+- Operating use (revenue growth vs. cost growth)

 - Rule of 40 (growth rate + profit margin).
 According to Brad Feld, a healthy software company's growth rate plus profit margin should sum to at least 40%, a benchmark he popularized in 2015 after hearing it from a late-stage investor.1